dragonflydb/documentation/docs/cloud/networks.md

 # Networks

-Dragonfly Cloud allows you create *private networks* for your data stores.
+Dragonfly Cloud allows you to create *private networks* for your data stores.
 After you create a private network you can:

- - Create a VPC *peering connection* to connect the Dragonfly Cloud private network with a VPC in your cloud account to establish communication between the two networks over private ip space.
+ - Create a VPC *peering connection* to connect the Dragonfly Cloud private network with a VPC in your cloud account to establish communication between the two networks over private IP space.
 For more details see [Peering Connections](./connections).

 - Create a data store in the private network with a *private endpoint* For more details see [Data Store Security](./datastores#security).